isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 We consider that significantly less elegant and definitely significantly slower.

-For a really strict reading this rule (F.21), the exceptions isn't really an exception because it relies on in-out paramenters, rather than the plain out parameters mentioned in the rule.
+For a really strict reading this rule (F.21), the exceptions isn't really an exception because it relies on in-out parameters, rather than the plain out parameters mentioned in the rule.
 However, we prefer to be explicit, rather than subtle.